14 Mobile Contract Tips

 It's possible to nab extra savings through cashback on some deals, though never think of this as guaranteed.
 There are three types of cashback available, and they all work a little differently:

-- Redemption cashback.
+1. Redemption cashback.
 The biggest discounts are on 'cashback redemption' deals through reseller sites.
 These require you to send off your bills at several points throughout your contract and get paid in instalments – miss one and you'll lose out.
-See more on how to beat the cashback trap.

 Reclaiming usually involves filling in a form and sending it off up to five times during the contract period.
 Fail to do exactly this every time and you'll miss out on the remainder of the cashback.
 The main things to watch out for are: